Mangcoding

 • Check the transaction ID

-• See who the user is
+• Identify the user

 • View error messages, trace, and IP address

-• Instantly identify the failure point
+• Instantly locate the failure point

 1. Log Every Exception with a Unique ID